Thomas-George-T/thomas-george-t.github.io/content/home/experience.md

   date_start = "2023-02-11"
   date_end = ""
   description = """

-  Highlights:
-* Building Dashboard for 20 Smart Homes  across Colorado and Massachusetts showcasing uptime analysis, energy prediction, and KPIs on Plotly Dash and MariaDB
+* Designed and implemented an analytics platform using a Kappa system architecture with MariaDB, Python, SQL, and Jupyter Notebook, achieving a 98% uptime for 20 smart homes in Colorado and Massachusetts.

-Technologies : Python, Plotly Dash, MariaDB, MySQL
+Technologies : Python, Plotly Dash, MariaDB, MySQL, Jupyter Notebook
   """

 [[experience]]